 One common form is elevated-volatility clustering, where wide ranges, abrupt reversals, and repeated repricing continue after an initial shock.
 Another is low-volatility clustering, where compressed ranges and subdued daily movement persist because uncertainty, positioning, and liquidity conditions remain relatively stable.

 Clustering can also remain narrow or become broad.
 Sometimes it is concentrated in one market or instrument.
 In other cases it spreads across related assets as hedging flows, funding pressure, or macro uncertainty transmit the same unstable condition more widely.
-The core idea remains the same in both cases: volatility is arriving in connected patches rather than in isolated observations.
+In both cases, the core idea is the same: volatility arrives in connected patches rather than in isolated observations.

 Why Volatility Tends to Cluster